 The expenditures of ELL supplemental funding shall be evaluated at least annually to determine their overall effectiveness.
-The evaluation shall specifically address how the use of ELL funds is in alignment with the District's school district support plan in addressing identified achievement gaps and student performance deficiencies.
+The evaluation shall specifically address how the use of ELL funds is in alignment with the District's district strategic plan in addressing identified achievement gaps and student performance deficiencies.